Stochastic Dynamics, Large Deviations Principle, and Non-equilibrium Thermodynamics

 With respect to the Hamilton-Jacobi equation in (\ref{hje}), it becomes possible to introduce a Hamiltonian function

 and the corresponding Hamiltonian dynamics

-Clearly, the above Hamiltonian system is a generalization of the deterministic dynamics, since we will recover the results in (\ref{the-de}) and (\ref{eq-8}) as $y=0$.
+Clearly, the above Hamiltonian system accepts the zero-noise dynamics (\ref{the-de}) and (\ref{eq-8}) as a solution when the momentum equals to zero ($y=0$).
+So that it corresponds to the relaxation dynamics towards an attractor.
 All other solutions to the Hamiltonian system with $y\neq0$ corresponds to rare events which are impossible in the deterministic dynamics and are only populated in fluctuations.

 Meanwhile, according to classical mechanics, we can also construct a variational principle by considering the Lagrangian function

 in which $y$ as a function of $z$ and $\dot{z}$ is obtained from solving the implicit equation (\ref{Hamz}).
 Clearly, $H(z,y)$ and $L(z,\dot{z})$ are Legendre transforms of each other.
 In terms of $L(z,\dot{z})$, the conjugate variable $y=\partial L(z,\dot{z})/\partial \dot{z}$.
 Consequently, the most probable path in consistent with above Hamiltonian dynamics with given $z(0)$ and $z(T)$ are given through the lease action principle